 College Savings Plans

 Your 529 savings plan investment options depend on the particular plan that you invest in, but no plans permit you to pick individual stocks.
 However, you can select stock-based funds, which can yield similar results, depending on how closely aligned your investing philosophy is with the fund that you select.
-With a 529 plan, you're limited to changing your investment selection just one time per year, so you can't buy and sell various funds throughout the year.
+With a 529 plan, you're limited to changing your investment selection just one time per year, so you can't buy and sell various funds throughout the year the way you can in a traditional brokerage account or some retirement accounts.

 Though stock-heavy funds historically have outperformed other investment options, they also have the potential to lose money.
 Before you put money in a stock-heavy fund, make sure you can withstand a rough stretch.
 For example, if you're starting a 529 plan for your newborn baby, you have time to recover from bad years before college tuition bills start arriving in the mail.
 As you get closer to having to foot the bill for college, you can shift to more conservative funds.